indianakernick/Game-Engine/README.md

 # Game-Engine
 This is a simple game engine written in C++ which currently doesn't have a name because I'm not all that creative.
 Does anyone have any ideas?
 I'm not building it so I can make a game.
 I'm building it to learn about Game Engines.
 I don't want any collaborators but ideas and suggestions are welcome.

+## Dependencies

+All of the dependencies (except for Ogre but thats included in the repo) can be installed with `brew`.

+    brew install tinyxml2
+    brew install boost
+    brew install sdl2
+    brew install glm

 ## Current progress

 I replaced my rendering engine with Ogre3D 1.9!!!